Christophe Jaffrelot: Career and work

 Jaffrelot works at the Centre for Studies in International Relations (CERI)-Sciences Po and has served as its Director from 2000 to 2008.

 He is currently a senior research fellow at CNRS and a professor at Sciences Po.
 He is also a visiting professor at the India Institute, King's College London, and has taught at Columbia University, Yale University, Johns Hopkins University, the Université de Montréal, and as a Global Scholar at Princeton University.
 Since 2008, he has been a non-resident fellow at the Carnegie Endowment for International Peace.

 Jaffrelot was awarded the CNRS Bronze Medal in 1993, has served as editor or editor-in-chief of several scholarly journals on politics and sociology, and is a Permanent Consultant at the Direction de la Prospective of the French Ministry of Foreign Affairs.
 He chairs the scientific council of the six research centers of the French Ministry of Foreign Affairs and CNRS in Asia since 2007.
 Jaffrelot is the president of the Political Science section of the French National Committee for Scientific Research (CoNRS) since 2012.

-Jaffrelot's research is centred on South Asia, particularly India and Pakistan.
+Jaffrelot's research is centered on South Asia, particularly India and Pakistan.
 His publications on India cover aspects of Indian nationalism and democracy, Hindu nationalism, caste mobilisation in politics and ethnic conflicts.
 Similarly, on Pakistan, his scholarship has focused on Pakistani nationalism, Islamic fundamentalism, Taliban and Kashmir militancy, politics, coups and its history as a rentier state in the context of global geopolitics.
 His interest in India was kindled when he was still in school, through a philosophy teacher well-versed in Indian philosophy.
 He visited India when he was 20 and found Indian society interesting in many different ways.

 He is the senior editor of the Sciences Po book series, Comparative Politics and International Relations published by C. Hurst & Co.
 He has been the editor-in-chief of Critique Internationale and serves on the editorial boards of Nations and Nationalism and International Political Sociology.
 He is also on the editorial board of The Online Encyclopaedia of Mass Violence.

 He often writes columns for the Indian Express and The Caravan, and received the Ramnath Goenka Award for Excellence in Journalism.

 He was awarded the Brienne Prize for geopolitics by the Defense Ministry of France for his book Le Syndrome Pakistanais.

+In 2026, Jaffrelot helped to found the South Asian Studies Observatory of Academic Freedom (SASOAF), a project of the British Association for South Asian Studies.

+Criticism of his scholarship over his interpretation of contemporary India

+Hindu identity and Hindu nationalism

+Jaffrelot's interpretation of Hindu nationalism has attracted criticism from scholars that the work rested on what he considered “untenable assumptions” concerning Indian culture, Hindu consciousness and identity, and the relationship between early Hindu nationalism and the Indian National Congress.
+Scholars criticized aspects of his explanation of Hindu nationalist mobilisation as psychologically reductionist and inadequate to the Indian context.